-Make in India 2.0 VIII.

-The authorities have taken into consideration certain sectors which have the prospective to become global leaders and accelerate the growth rate of manufacturing like capital goods, auto, defence, pharma, renewable energy, biotechnology, chemicals, electronic system design and manufacturing, leather, textiles, food processing, gems & jewellery, construction, shipping, and railways.
+Growth of India in Terms of gdp (2016-2019) Make in India 2.0 a) The second term of MII will focus on the following sectors The authorities have taken into consideration certain sectors which have the prospective to become global leaders and accelerate the growth rate of manufacturing like capital goods, auto, defence, pharma, renewable energy, biotechnology, chemicals, electronic system design and manufacturing, leather, textiles, food processing, gems & jewellery, construction, shipping, and railways.
 These sectors have been given important consideration as they will help in creating more number of job opportunities for the people of the country.

-IX.
-Make in India Through Green Ideas
+9 IX.
+Make in India through Green Ideas